Bain & Gain

 Bain Capital all but invented what is now a familiar business strategy: Take over an existing company for a short period of time, cut costs by firing employees, run up the debt, extract the wealth, and move on, sometimes leaving retirees without their earned pensions… Meanwhile, a remarkable number of the companies are now bankrupt or extinct.
 This is the private equity model.
 Our ruling class sees nothing wrong with it.
 It’s how they run the country.

 Kerry Bolton talks about this—the dismantling of the colonial empires had nothing at all to do with “self-determination,” but rather the old empires of Europe had become a barrier to free trade and the opening up of new markets.
 When the colonies were granted independence, the white settlers were left exposed and unprotected.
 While many of these newly-established countries dabbled heavily in Left-wing policy, their decisions were largely based on tribal nepotism and the financing of their internecine wars and other various projects came from Western capitalists.
-In fact, it did not matter if the new governments nationalized key industries, so long as they belonged to figures outside the globalist establishment, in which case intervention was necessitated.
+In fact, it did not matter if the new governments nationalized key industries, so long as they belonged to figures outside the globalist establishment; if they did happen to belong to members of the globalist cabal, then intervention was of course necessitated.
 As Bolton writes in his excellent Babel, Inc.:

 In 1974 what [was then] called Zaire served notice on 50,000 non-Blacks that their properties and businesses had been nationalized.
 Conversely, American Big Business was described as ‘a financial power in the country.’